Joe Schember: Erie mayoral election, 2017

 Out of nine candidates running in the primary race for mayor, two remained in the run-up to the election: Democrat Joe Schember and Republican John Persinger.
 Republican nominee John Persinger eventually garnering 47% of the popular vote.
 Persinger emphasized eliminating blight with a campaign promise of "1,000 in 1,000 Days" initiative to remove 1,000 blighted properties in his first 1,000 days in office.
 He emphasized the role of broken windows theory, and said that if Erie is to prosper, Erie would need to address blight quickly.

 Mayor of Erie

-Schember has initiated many changes to the mayoral governance of Erie since being elected to office.
-He wants to upgrade the technology of Erie, redesign the city of Erie's website, and hire a new digital media coordinator to focus on getting the city up to date with social media which under Sinnott's long mayoralty it lagged behind.
+Schember initiated many changes to the mayoral governance of Erie after being elected to office.
+He and his team helped to upgrade the technology of Erie, redesign the city of Erie's website, and hire a new digital media coordinator to focus on modernizing the city with social media which under Sinnott's long mayoralty it lagged behind.

 Schember hired Erie's first full-time grant writer, Abby Skinner, to work on helping Erie access grant funding from the local, state and federal level.
-One of Schember's priorities is Erie Refocused, which is part of Erie's Comprehensive Plan to improve the city's economy and society.
+One of Schember's priorities was Erie Refocused, which is part of Erie's Comprehensive Plan to improve the city's economy and society.

+Erie mayoral election, 2025

+Despite challengers from his own party, Schember won reelection in 2021 with 74% of the votes.
+However, in 2025 he was again faced with Democratic challengers in the 2025 primary and was not chosen to run for a third term.
+He was succeeded by Democratic candidate Daria Devlin, a 47-year-old administrator with the Hamot Health Foundation, who was sworn in on January 5, 2026.